- ISRAEL21c - http://www.israel21c.org -

 The top 10 things you didn’t know about bees

-Honey and Rosh Hashanah — the Jewish New Year – are inseparable because of the tradition of eating honey-drizzled apples to herald a sweet year.
-In the month of holidays beginning with Rosh Hashanah (this year, Sunday night September 16), Israelis will be consuming 1,600 tons of the sweet stuff produced by 100,000 beehives.
+Honey and Rosh Hashana — the Jewish New Year – are inseparable because of the tradition of eating honey-drizzled apples to herald a sweet year.
+In the month of holidays beginning with Rosh Hashana (this year, Sunday night September 16), Israelis will be consuming 1,600 tons of the sweet stuff produced by 100,000 beehives.

 Not merely a yummy treat, honey possesses healthful anti-inflammatory and antibiotic substances.
 Israeli researchers are at the forefront of learning how to raise the most vigorous bees and use their honey (and pollinating powers) for the good of humankind.

 • Email this article to friends or colleagues

 • Share this article on Facebook or Twitter

 • Write about and link to this article on your blog

 • Local relevancy?
 Send this article to your local press

 Here ISRAEL21c serves up some sweet facts about honey and honeybees from Israel.